brettz9/BADIPagesCreatedLinks/README.txt

     b) decide whether the display is controllable from within wiki code or only via admin specification.
     c) decide, if control is made through admin specification, whether to show orange links, which indicate that the page has not yet been created, but one may visit that site (wiki or discussion) to create the link where relevant.
+Use a regexp or like for transforming to Edit Wiki link.
     d) decide, if control is made through admin specification, whether to make live checks for content on sites which are not sending their own automated linkbacks (e.g., catbacks) via Last-Modified or HTTP 200 HTTP HEAD requests.
-This is less efficient and can slow down both your server (and/or the user client) as well as the targeted external server as it requires a request for each visit (unless caching is enabled which may mean the wiki is out of date in the case of since deleted pages).
+This is less efficient and can slow down both your server (and/or the user client) as well as the targeted external server as it requires a request for each visit (unless caching/polling Allpages/RSS/API is enabled which may mean the wiki is out of date in the case of since deleted pages or if notifications enabled whereby trusted source subscribes to new notices).
 This can be configured to be sent via JavaScript (in which case the user's machine sends the request to a cross-domain API) or by the server.
     e) restrict by domain whitelist or blacklist
     f) restrict by whether the links originate with a "nofollow" (or "rel"?) attribute or not
-2) Generation of pingbacks, trackbacks and/or refbacks (the latter by visiting the site), with options to:
+2) Generation of pingbacks, trackbacks and/or refbacks (the latter by ensuring the site gets visited), with options to:
     a) decide whether the generation of links can be made within wiki code or only via admin specification
     b) restrict by domain whitelist or blacklist
-    c) generate pingbacks, trackbacks, and refbacks to be triggered according to the preexisting links within the database and/or to run after each new page edit
+    c) generate pingbacks, trackbacks, and refbacks to be triggered according to the preexisting links within the database (compared against Allpages on the other site) and/or to run after each new page edit
 3) Expansion of the pingback/trackback protocols, by allowing:
     a) an automatic command to indicate deletion of an entry (since the wiki inclusion of links may fluctuate more than the blogs for which pingback was designed)